 Robison Fund Athlete Grants

 Athlete grants are available through the Roger Robison Fund for players who require financial assistance in order to participate.
-In 2018 alone, RVC granted more than $40,000 worth of financial assistance to junior players in our travel program, City League, Middle School League, Jumpin’ Juniors, and summer camps.
-Application deadline for the Robison Fund is Monday, October 7, 2019.
+Annually RVC grants more than $40,000 worth of financial assistance to junior players in our travel program, Virginia Youth Volleyball League (VYVL), Middle School League, Jumpin’ Juniors, and summer camps.
+This year there will be a rolling deadline with applications accepted until all grants are dispersed.
 More information can be found on our Financial Aid Program web page.

 - You must log in to your player’s account and make payments each month to avoid incurring service fees and interest fees.
 RVC only sends out generic email reminders about billing as a courtesy and is not responsible for the emails not being received or seen.